 - 5 Recession-Proof Stocks

 - How to Beat the Market

 Dan Caplinger has no position in any of the stocks mentioned.
-Matthew Cochrane owns shares of Alibaba Group Holding Ltd. and Global Payments.
-Matthew Frankel, CFP has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends DocuSign.
+Matthew Cochrane owns shares of Square.
+Matthew Frankel, CFP, owns shares of Square.
+The Motley Fool owns shares of and recommends MarketAxess Holdings and Square.
+The Motley Fool has the following options: short September 2019 $70 puts on Square.
 The Motley Fool has a disclosure policy.